AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 every time a search operation takes place through the search API and the search result is highlighted in the PDF.
 The callback function will receive important information about the current search result in the form of a JSON.
-The JSON will include information such as, current page number, current search result index, total number of search results and status.
+The JSON will include information such as current page number, current search result index, total number of search results and status.